ObjectModules/deploy/[Mapping]-Spreading.md

 ##Employment
 See again the tabulation of a spreading.
 We have put the potential factors in bold.
 They are the Query and Result.

 In our concept there will be two kind of employments will be called.
 One to settle the Query and another for the Result.

-Each of those 2 kind of employments is represent each of the followings:
+Therefore Each of those 2 kind of employments is represent each of the followings:

 Mapping of the process to collect the library in related with the food:
 ```